10002444/Hugo-Portfolio/README.md

-hugo server
+In terminal: hugo server

-In your web browers search "http://localhost:1313"
+In your web browers search: "http://localhost:1313"